maelvls/maelvls.github.io/content/2020/debug-kubernetes-networking/index.md

 title: "Debugging Kubernetes Networking: my kube-dns is not working!"
 tags: [kubernetes, networking]
 date: 2020-01-26
-description: |
-    Some pods were unable to connect to the kube-proxy pod on one of my GKE Kubernetes clusters.
-This post present an in-depth investigation using tcpdump, wireshark and iptables tracing.
+description: "Some pods were unable to connect to the kube-proxy pod on one of my GKE Kubernetes clusters.
+This post present an in-depth investigation using tcpdump, wireshark and iptables tracing."
 url: /debugging-kubernetes-networking
 images: [debugging-kubernetes-networking/cover-debug-kubernetes-networking.png]
 author: Maël Valais
+devtoId: 248756
+devtoPublished: true
 ---

 When I scaled my GKE cluster from one node to two nodes, I realised there was some DNS issues with one of the pods on the new Node 2 (that's what I initially thought).

 ![network diagram of the cluster where DNS not working in a pod of Node 2](diagram-node-2-dns-not-working.png)

 So I went into pod-on-2 (10.24.12.40) and checked that DNS wasn't working.
 What I did is run

 ```sh
 % gcloud compute ssh node-2